 - i.
 If foreclosed, copy of applicable foreclosure documents - ii.
+If abandoned, evidence from the mortgage lender and/or tax authority that payments have been delinquent for at least 90 days and that foreclosure or tax sale proceedings have been initiated - iii.
 If affected by a disaster, documentation from a third-party confirming the event, the date of the event, and impact on the site.
 The appropriate authority must have condemned or deemed the site unsafe for occupancy as a result of the disaster.